Nandini Azad – A Model for Social Performance

-A special pleasure for me at the conference was spending time with Nandini Azad, one of the current powerhouses in the Indian anti-poverty movement, who has distinguished herself for path-breaking grassroots development not only in India but also in several other countries.
+A special pleasure for me at the 2011 microcredit summit in Spain was spending time with Nandini Azad, one of the current powerhouses in the Indian anti-poverty movement, who has distinguished herself for path-breaking grassroots development not only in India but also in several other countries.

 Most recently, Nandini has been working in unserved areas of poverty-stricken Jharkhand helping indigenous women develop businesses through microfinance under the Independent Commission for Peoples Rights and Development which she created and chairs.
 See “Financial Inclusion for indigenous women in Jharkhand.”

 In addition, in Karnataka and Rajasthan, she has developed an exciting new model to combat gender-based violence through the creation of male youth forums.

 A film screened at the conference showed young men she has trained advocating for the rights of girls to attend school, challenging demands for dowries, and fighting against family violence, sometimes through street theatre.

 An adventuring spirit, Nandini has spent an important part of a 30-year career working in patently unsafe areas in order to help people struggling to survive and even flourish in terror-infested or war-ravaged regions.

 To promote communal harmony in embattled parts of Andhra Pradesh, Kashmir and Punjab, for example, she has worked with youth in national integration camps.